 Separating the lowland coastal planes that fringe the Gulf of Oman, and Rub ʿal-Khali, Oman’s stark ‘empty quarter’, the Al Hajar mountains quite literally form the backbone of the country’s north.

-Stretching for hundreds of kilometres from the Musandam Peninsula to Sur, the Al Hajar mountains draw people from all over the country, keen to wander through date farms, visit ancient mudbrick villages, hike dizzying canyons, and explore the lush wadis.
+Stretching for hundreds of kilometres from the Musandam Peninsula to Sur, the mountains draw people from all over, keen to wander through date farms, visit ancient mudbrick villages, hike dizzying canyons, and explore the lush wadis.

-The mountains can be visited on a day trip from Muscat, although we recommend spending time in the ranges to enjoy the cooler climate and spectacular scenery.
+The mountains can be visited on a day trip from Muscat, although we recommend spending time in the ranges to enjoy the cooler climate, spectacular scenery, and excellent hiking.

-Having initially travelled around the mountains via the coast-and-desert route from Muscat to Sur to Nizwa, we decided to loop back to the coast and Muscat by passing over the dramatic range.
+Having initially travelled around the mountains via the coast-and-desert route from Muscat to Sur to Nizwa, we decided to loop back to the coast and Muscat by passing over this dramatic range.

-So it was that our epic four-wheel drive trip over the Al Hajar mountains, arguably Oman’s best 4WD trip, started in Jebel Shams.
+So it was that our epic four-wheel drive trip across the Al Hajar mountains, arguably Oman’s best off road trip, started in Jebel Shams.
 This is Oman’s highest peak and a spectacular base for a couple of days taking in the panoramas, and hiking the canyon rim of Wadi Ghul, the country’s own ‘Grand Canyon’.

 By this stage, having driven the well-maintained paved road, you’d be forgiven for wondering what all the 4WD fuss is about.
 Don’t worry, you’re about to find out!

-From here on, the track turns to dirt, gravel and, in places, a pillowy sand drift: in short, Oman 4×4 driving at its best.
-The next long stretch is a steep, winding, single track, which makes for some hair-raising moments, especially when cars are coming the other way.
+From here on, the track turns to dirt, gravel and, in places, a pillowy sand drift: in short, Oman off road driving at its best.
+The next long stretch is a steep, winding single track, which makes for some hair-raising moments, especially when cars are coming the other way.

 While this is the most challenging leg of the journey from a driving perspective, it’s also the most rewarding: the scenery is without compare.
 Just don’t look down.

-It’s only 75km to Snake Canyon, but this part of our Oman road trip actually takes us around 3 hours, with a couple of brief stops along the way, and some slow, tricky manoeuvring when we encounter other cars.
+It’s almost 80km to Snake Canyon, but this part of the drive actually took us around 3 hours, with a couple of brief stops along the way and some slow, tricky manoeuvring when we encountered cars coming the other way.

-Thankfully the other drivers we encounter – mostly locals – are courteous, helpful, and patient with our obvious inexperience driving in these conditions.
+Thankfully the other drivers we met – mostly locals – were courteous, helpful and patient with our obvious inexperience driving in these conditions.

-While the mountains do see some sudden, heavy downpours, it’s dry, parched and hazy when we make the drive over the range.
-Which makes sights like the vivid green football pitch we pass in the middle of nowhere even more profound.
-We figure it must be astro turf.
+While the mountains do see some sudden, heavy downpours, it was dry, parched and hazy when we made the drive over the range in October-time.
+Which made sights like the vivid green football pitch we passed in the middle of nowhere even more profound.
+We figured it must be astro turf.

 Snake Canyon

-Like us, you’ll feel a sense of relief when you finally arrive at Snake Canyon, even though at this point, you may well be too exhausted to realise just how incredible the drive you’ve just completed was.
+Like us, you’ll probably feel a sense of relief when you finally arrive at Snake Canyon, despite the incredible stretch you’ve just completed.

 Snake Canyon is famous in Oman for its beautiful pools, hiking, climbing and abseiling opportunities.
-Be aware though, it can also be treacherous, and subject to flash flooding in wet weather, with reports of hikers trapped and drowned in previous years.
+Be aware though, it can be treacherous in wet weather as it’s subject to flash flooding, with reports of hikers trapped and drowned in previous years.

-With two branches, and a 5+ hour, one-way trek through the canyon, it’s not really practical to attempt a thorough exploration as part of this 4×4 journey.
-If you have time to return, you can explore Snake Canyon on a single or multi-day guided trip from Muscat with an operator or guide familiar with the area
+With two branches, and a 5+ hour, one-way trek through the canyon, it’s not really practical to attempt a thorough exploration as part of this road trip.

-While we don’t get to venture very far into the canyon, it’s still a great place to stretch the legs and calm the nerves after the long drive over the mountain pass.
+It’s still a great place to stretch the legs though (and calm the nerves after the long drive over the mountain pass).

-We recommend taking a short hike over and around the boulders at the entrance of the narrow gorge and enjoying a spot of lunch beneath the trees, before you continue the journey.
+We recommend taking a short hike over and around the boulders at the entrance to the narrow gorge, and enjoying a spot of lunch beneath the trees, before you continue the journey.

 Leg 2: Snake Canyon To Rustaq Fort

-The next leg of our journey, which takes around two hours, is through the breathtaking landscapes of Wadi Bani Awf, starting with a dramatic climb that offers birds eye views of narrow Snake Canyon twisting its way into the distance.
+The next leg of our journey, which takes around two hours, is through the breathtaking landscapes of Wadi Bani Awf, starting with a dramatic climb that offers a birds-eye view of narrow Snake Canyon twisting its way into the distance.

-Often found in arid, desert areas, you’ll be pleasantly surprised to find not only stunning geological formations, but also welcome relief from the heat in the form of inviting emerald pools of cool water.
+Wadis are often found in arid, desert areas, and you’ll be pleasantly surprised to find not only stunning geological formations, but in some wadis, welcome relief from the heat in the form of inviting emerald pools of cool water.

-After the nerve jangling mountain crossing, it’s an easier 50km dirt road drive dominated by soaring limestone peaks, past date palms and ancient falaj irrigation channels.
+After the nerve jangling mountain crossing, the next leg of the journey is an easier 40km dirt road drive dominated by soaring limestone peaks, past date palms and traditional falaj irrigation channels.

-This is a fantastic stretch of driving through an ancient, dusty landscape that feels completely untouched by the affairs of the modern world beyond.
+This is a fantastic stretch of driving through an ancient, dusty landscape that feels completely untouched by the modern world beyond.

 At the village of Al Tikhah, the road becomes paved, and from there, it’s a cruisy ride to the turn-off at Route 13, with stunning mountain scenery along the way.